Fiber optics in curved space-times: Results

 The following paragraphs elaborate on details of the transport equations \eqref{eq:summary:transport frequency} to \eqref{eq:summary:transport polarization}.

 \paragraph{Optical Phase and Redshift}

 The gravitational redshift along the fiber is described by \cref{eq:summary:transport frequency}, which has the exact solution $\freq(s) / \freq(0) = \lapse(0) / \lapse(s)$.
 Even in the absence of material dispersion, waveguide dispersion entails that the redshift induces a change in effective index $\neff$ along the fiber according to \cref{eq:summary:transport index}.
 According to \cref{eq:summary:transport phase}, the integral $\int \neff \omega \dd s / c$ then determines the leading-order contribution to the phase $\psi$.
-If the lapse $\lapse$ is constant along the fiber, this leading-order contribution reduces to the standard form $\neff \omega s / c$, but more general cases generally do not admit closed-form solutions.
+If the lapse $\lapse$ is constant along the fiber, this leading-order contribution reduces to the standard form $\neff \omega s / c$, but more general cases do not admit closed-form solutions.
 Whereas previously published derivations of such effects in \SMF\ were restricted to specially aligned fibers \cite{2018CQGra..35x4001B,2022PhRvA.106f3511M}, the present formulas are free of such restrictions and hold also for fiber spools as will be used in the forthcoming \GRAVITES\ experiment \cite{2017NJPh...19c3028H,2024Polini}.
-While dispersion effects in Mach–Zehnder interferometers are beyond current experimental sensitivity \cite[Sect.~4.7]{2018CQGra..35x4001B}, dispersive effects give rise to other methods that could measure the gravitational redshift in fibers \cite{2001PhRvD..63f2003M}.
+While the interplay between the redshift and dispersion is beyond the current experimental sensitivity of the Mach–Zehnder interferometers used \cite[Sect.~4.7]{2018CQGra..35x4001B}, dispersive effects give rise to alternative methods for measuring the gravitational redshift in fibers \cite{2001PhRvD..63f2003M}.

 \paragraph{Sagnac Effect}